CMU-313/CMU-313.github.io/docs/projects/P1/github.md

 The purpose of this exercise is to provide support for students who may be less familiar with Git and GitHub.
 After this exercise, students should be able to use Git and GitHub for their teamwork in this course and other projects.
 Students should know about the Git workflow and how to collaborate with other developers in their projects.

 !!! note
-    This exercise is **completely** optional and is meant to provide a sandbox environment for students who want to practice using Git and GitHub tools.
+    This exercise is optional and is meant to provide a sandbox environment for students who want to practice using Git and GitHub tools.
 Students should use their own discretion on whether this exercise is helpful or necessary to support their learning.

 ## Prerequisites